vantage6/vantage6-workshop/episodes/chapter3.md

 As of the time of writing this tutorial, efforts are underway to integrate additional information to the algorithms metadata such as creators and code reviewers.
 Moreover, plans are in place to incorporate the algorithm review process into the publication procedure for any algorithms in the store.

-## Running a PET (privacy-enhacing technology) analysis without programming!
+## Running a PET (privacy-enhancing technology) analysis without programming!

 In this episode, you will perform a PET analysis on an existing vantage6 collaborations (based on 'dummy' nodes) that resemble the two described above.
+For reference, the datasets of each organization can be seen here (TODO).

 ::::::::::::::::::::::::::::::::::::: challenge